 Strengthening Democratic Engagement to Address Local Civil Unrest

-In Chicago, on March 3, 4, and 5, 2019, the Divided Community Project (DCP) at the Ohio State University Moritz College of Law, in partnership with the American Bar Association’s Section of Dispute Resolution (Collectively the Hosts) host a national Academy, We, the People: Strengthening Democratic Engagement to Address Civil Unrest for Community Leaders.
+Scheduled in Chicago for March, 2020, the Divided Community Project (DCP) at the Ohio State University Moritz College of Law, in partnership with the American Bar Association’s Section of Dispute Resolution (Collectively the Hosts) host second a national Academy, We, the People: Strengthening Democratic Engagement to Address Civil Unrest for Community Leaders.
 The program’s goals are three-fold:

-- Support and strengthen the development of a local ‘core’ leadership convener group that can serve as a reliable source of independent information, and cross-sector collaborative planning and engagement, for its community’s public sector leadership.
+- Support and strengthen the development of a local ‘core’ leadership convener group for four communities.

 Commonly Asked Questions

 Who participated in the first Academy?